bn3t/udemy-dl-rs/README.md

 OPTIONS:
-    -t, --access-token <TOKEN>    Access token to authenticate to udemy -p, --password <PASSWORD>     Password to authenticate to udemy -u, --url <URL>               URL of the course to download -U, --username <USERNAME>     Username to authenticate to udemy
+    -t, --access-token <TOKEN>    Access token to authenticate to udemy -u, --url <URL>               URL of the course to download

 SUBCOMMANDS:
     complete    Mark courses as completed